DSD-DBS/mbse-handbook/docs/methods/arcadia-light/intro.md

    ![Business requirement in capability analysis context](sa-images/sa-cap1.jpg)

-3. **identify functions and responsibilities** - for a selected capability we should identify what the system and involved stakeholders should do together to create and deliver the value.
+3. **identify functions and responsibilities** - for a selected capability we identify _what_ the system and involved stakeholders should do together to create and deliver the value.
 There are many ways to go about it in the tool.
 A good way to discover the functions is to analyse a scenario of how the stakeholders will interact with the system.
     Ideally this is done solution-agnostic.
 Ideally we stay solution-agnostic / unbiased and focus on the stakeholder and system needs.
 But good enough frequently beats ideal on the time axis.

     ![Example of how a capability realization can be captured in a scenario](sa-images/sa-cap1-scenario.jpg)